caltechlibrary/CL-web-components/README.md

 `a-to-z-ul`
 : This component takes an innerHTML containing a UL list.
 The UL list is then turned into an A to Z navigatable UL List.
 If JavaScript is unavailable then the innerHTML UL remains as a fallback.

+`sortable-table`
+: This is a component that takes an innerHTML containing table.
+It makes the table sortable by the column headings and provides a filter input that lets you enter text to filter by and pick a column to filter on.

 One additional helper module is currently provided, `parseCSV.js`, that provides stringify and parse functions for CSV rows and strings.

 ## Release Notes